nullsecurity-australia/nullpraisal/README.md

-# Evepraisal
+# nullpraisal
-Evepraisal is a bulk-price estimator for Eve Online.
+nullpraisal is a bulk-price estimator for Eve Online.

 ## Docker Instructions (production)
 The following was tested on Ubuntu Server 18.10